allegroai/clearml-fractional-gpu/README.md

 a container process can see any command line running on the host system.
 If a process command line contains a "secret" then yes, this might become a potential data leak.
 Notice that passing "secrets" in the command line is ill-advised, and hence we do not consider it a security risk.
-That said if security is key, the enterprise edition (see below) eliminate the need to run with `pid-host` and thus fully secure
+That said if security is key, the enterprise edition (see below) eliminate the need to run with `pid-host` and thus fully secure.

 - **Q**: Can you run the container **without** `--pid=host` ? <br>
-**A**: You can! but you will have to use the enterprise version of the clearml-fractional-gpu container (otherwise the memory limit is applied system wide instead of container wide).
+**A**: You can!
+But you will have to use the enterprise version of the clearml-fractional-gpu container (otherwise the memory limit is applied system wide instead of container wide).
 If this feature is important for you, please contact [ClearML sales & support](https://clear.ml/contact-us).